Skrylar/ImpromptuModular/README.md

 * [WriteSeq32/64](#write-seq): Multi-channel 32/64-step sequencers with CV inputs for easy sequence programming.

+* Four-View: Small chord viewer module that shows the note names of up to 4 CVs.
+Sharp or flat notation is selectable in the right-click menu.

 Details about each module are given below.
 Feedback and bug reports (and [donations!](https://www.paypal.me/marcboule)) are always appreciated!